Mujhe Jeene Do (1963 film)

 Mujhe Jeene Do is a 1963 Indian Hindi film, directed by Moni Bhattacharjee and written by Aghajani Kashmeri.
 This dacoit drama stars Sunil Dutt, Waheeda Rehman, Nirupa Roy, Rajendranath and Mumtaz.

 Shot in the Chambal Valley ravines of Bhind-Morena under police protection in Madhya Pradesh state, the film highlights the acting talents of its star cast: Waheeda Rehman and Sunil Dutt.
 The music is by the composer Jaidev.
-It was the fourth highest grossing Bollywood film of the year, and the official selection at the 1964 Cannes Film Festival.
+It was the seventh highest grossing Bollywood film of the year, and the official selection at the 1964 Cannes Film Festival.
 The film was also the second success in a row of actor Sunil Dutt's production banner, Ajanta Arts, after Yeh Rastey Hain Pyar Ke, which had been released earlier that year.
 Mujhe Jeene Do was India's third "dacoit" film, a genre loosely inspired by Hollywood westerns, but more so by the menace of dacoity in Central India in the early 1960s.

 Synopsis

 A story about how love can lead to the redemption of even a hardened criminal like Thakhur Jernail Singh, who is a noted dacoit in Chambal Valley.

 One night, he happens to meet Chameli a courtesan (tawaif), at a wedding she was performing at.
 They elope and fall in love, later they have a son.
 But their romance is short-lived as he is about to be captured by the police, that is when Jernail sends Chameli away to a neighbouring village to raise their son, as he is sure of his end.

-Unfortunately, the village she goes to has an old grudge with the Jamila to settle and attacks the hapless mother and son as a mob, but the police save them in time, and even promises them the seized property of Jernail.
+Unfortunately, the village she goes to has an old grudge to settle and attacks the hapless mother and son as a mob, but the police save them in time, and even promises them the seized property of Jernail.